 * Speculative Fiction – what is it?

 Stories that rely on What if? elements are known as Speculative Fiction – but it’s an ‘umbrella’ category, because ALL fiction is essentially speculative.
-Most novels have a bit of What If in them.
-They are fiction, after all.
+Most fiction has a bit of What If in it.

-Despite using scientific or technical descriptions of the ‘What If’ factor, my books are not Science-Fiction.
+Despite using scientific or technical descriptions of the speculative factor, my books are not Science-Fiction.
 Nor are they Fantasy – they have no magic or paranormal elements.
 They are General Fiction with an unusual twist to a core idea, used to logically rationalize things that we know don’t normally happen.
-I use that twist to explore new ideas.

 __—— Use the Sidebar to access books.